Movie Review:The Devil Wears Prada

 Getting a job as Miranda Priestley’s assistant is something any girl would kill for, if they survived the interview in the first place.
 Priestly is a relentless slave driver who is more demanding than any machine can cope with.
 She wants her coffee just so (scalding hot), her office a certain immaculate way and rattles of long lists without taking a breath.
 Her waif-like assistants scurry about fulfilling her orders wearing pencil heels and a perpetual dazed look.

-Andy Sachs (Anne Hathaway, gorgeous) is in desperate need of a job and Miranda’s present assistant in need of an assistant and so a simple, bumbling girl whose idea of fashion is limited to her mall-brought wardrobe and for whom breakfast is an onion and cheese bagel (sacrilege!) is appointed on a whim by Priestly.
+Andy Sachs (Anne Hathaway, gorgeous) is in desperate need of a job and Miranda’s present assistant in need of an assistant.
+And so a simple, bumbling girl whose idea of fashion is limited to her mall-brought wardrobe and for whom breakfast is an onion and cheese bagel (sacrilege!) is appointed on a whim by Priestly.

-And then starts the ride which Andy finds herself on, reluctant to go along and reluctant to get off at times.
+Then starts the ride which Andy finds herself on, reluctant to go along and reluctant to get off at times.
 Her transformation from the girl she was to the girl she becomes, with circumstances, cruel jibes, piercing looks and impossible demands (Priestly actually demands an unpublished bestseller for her children in a couple of hour’s time!) by Miranda playing a large part.

 Abundant visual retail therapy in the form of G.O.R.G.E.O.U.S clothes and accessories by Valentino, Blahnik, Choo, Prada (but naturally) and many more.
 Cameos by the knockout Gisele Bundchen that went unnoticed by everyone and Valentino himself which thankfully some sharp eyes noticed.